openjdk/guide/src/guide/backporting.md

     /backport jdk21u
     /backport jdk jdk23
+    /backport :jdk23

 In the first example we backport the change to JDK 21.
 To backport to other update releases, replace `jdk21u` with the corresponding name for the target update repository.

-The second example above will backport the change to a stabilization branch, in this case JDK 23.
+The second and third example above will backport the change to a stabilization branch, in this case JDK 23.
 As before `jdk` is the name of the target repository, and `jdk23` is the name of the stabilization branch.

 Using the `/backport` command is the recommended way to perform backports as the tooling will automatically handle all the necessary steps in the background.
 If a backport PR is manually created, set the PR title to `Backport <original commit hash>`.
 This ensures that the bots will recognize it as a backport as opposed to a main fix specifically targeting an older release.
 One can tell whether or not the bots recognized a PR as a backport by the [backport]{.label} label being added if it's recognized.